pbissonho/Aukin/README.md

-# Sign up/Log in
+# Aukin

-A simple application to demonstrate the Sign up and Log in flow using Flutter and ASP.Net Core.
+A simple application to demonstrate authentication using Flutter and ASP.Net Core.

 ## Design